 This subject showed substantially slower times than the fist driver and even greater increases in response time when he text and drove.

 At 35 mph, the second test subject showed a reaction time of .57 seconds.
 When he wrote a text, his time increased to 1.36 seconds or 41 extra feet to stop.
-Reading a text increased his time to 1.44 seconds or 41 feet.
+Reading a text increased his time to 1.44 second.
 Drinking changed his reaction time to .64 seconds.

 At 70 mph, the second test subject showed a base reaction time of .56 seconds.
 When he read a text his time increased to .91 and it took him 36 extra feet to stop.
 When he wrote a text, it took him 1.24 seconds to react and 70 extra feet to stop.
 Drinking caused his reaction time to change to .60 and an extra 4 feet.